graysonwhite/gglm/README.md

 ## Functions:

+Note: not all of these functions have been built yet. `gglm` is still *very* much in a developmental stage.

 `gglm()` plots the four default diagnostic plots when supplied a glm.
 This function works similarly to `plot.lm()`, except that it displays the four diagnostic plots at once.

 `stat_qq()` produces a normal Q-Q plot.
 This function is ported directly from `ggplot2`.